-- I know I have posted this before on my personal blog, but I will reiterate this, clean the bathroom daily.
+- I know I have mentioned this before, but I will reiterate this, clean the bathroom daily.
 Not a major cleaning, just a little here and there (it literally takes about 5 extra minutes) while you get ready.
 By doing these suggestions, you eliminate a much lengthier process of cleaning when you do have to (deep) clean the bathroom:

-- Like Lindsey once mentioned in a post, Pick up ONE thing every time you go into or leave a room.
+- Pick up ONE thing every time you go into or leave a room.
 Is there a dish in the living room?
 When you leave there, take it to the kitchen.
 Are there clothes in the laundry room to be put away?
 Place them in the room where they belong (even if you don’t put them away quite yet).

 - Make chores a game with your little ones, even if they can’t quite “help” yet.
 Kids love to help (it’s good for them to learn as well) and they love kid-sized items with which to do it.
 Invest in a few inexpensive things they could use and let them have at it.
 I gave my son a small spray bottle filled with water to use as his “cleaning spray” when I am cleaning.
 He follows me around the house dusting, spraying, vacuuming, and straightening up.
 This allows me to clean at a much faster pace than if I tried doing it while he played in another room.